 Unfounded belief into the insight into others’ minds has been shown to hold experimentally.
 Certainty that Knox was guilty, then, may very well have been born of an overconfidence in our ability to read the mental states of others.

-Thanks to Matt Vidal for sending the link!Lisa Wade is a professor at Occidental College.
+Thanks to Matt Vidal for sending the link!Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.